-choral conductor. music educator. soprano.
+choral conductor. music educator. vocalist.

 Deirdre Kellerman is a choral conductor and vocal coach based in Ottawa, ON.
 She is the Director of Music at the First Unitarian Congregation of Ottawa where she conducts the Chalice Choir, Fusion Chamber Choir and Three Rivers Singers.
 She is also the Artistic Director of Hypatia's Voice, an auditioned, upper voice ensemble, Artistic Director (Virtual) of Tone Cluster - quite a queer choir, and Assistant Director of the Ottawa Choral Society.